Brown coal mining limits in North Bohemia: Support for breaching the mining limits

 The viability of these limits has long had doubt cast on them by the mining companies directly affected by the limits, Severočeské doly and the Czech Coal Group, and the electric power company ČEZ.
 While the official stance of Czech Prime Minister Petr Nečas and all political parties represented in the Czech parliament as of 2012 (apart from the Communist Party of Bohemia and Moravia) was in favour of maintaining the North Bohemian mining limits, the miners have or have had the support of at least some individual national members of parliament.
 These include prominent members of the main government coalition partner, the Civic Democratic Party, such as deputy party leader and Trade and Industry Minister Martin Kuba and Jan Bureš.

-At the regional level, however, Czech Social Democratic Party politicians in the Ustí region in which the mining limits apply have broken ranks with their national organisation by supporting a breach of the limits.
-Following regional elections in 2012, the Communists emerged as the largest regional party in the Usti region.
+At the regional level, however, Social Democracy (SD) politicians in the Ústí nad Labem Region in which the mining limits apply have broken ranks with their national organisation by supporting a breach of the limits.
+Following regional elections in 2012, the Communists emerged as the largest regional party in the Ústí nad Labem Region.
 The Communist Party won 25.26% of the popular vote in the region, which was over 9% more than its closest rival, the Czech Social Democratic Party (16.13%).
-Its regional leader, Oldřich Bubeníček, restated the need from his party's perspective to breach the limits to maintain regional employment, albeit “only if the miners agree with the local inhabitants and there is proper compensation".
-Negotiations between the Communist Party, the Czech Social Democratic Party and Severočeši.cz (North Bohemians) on forming a coalition regional government indicated that there was general agreement on breaching the mining limits.
+Its regional leader, Oldřich Bubeníček, restated the need from his party's perspective to breach the limits to maintain regional employment, albeit "only if the miners agree with the local inhabitants and there is proper compensation".
+Negotiations between the Communist Party, the Czech Social Democratic Party and Severočeši.cz on forming a coalition regional government indicated that there was general agreement on breaching the mining limits.
 After successfully negotiating a coalition government and becoming the first communist hejtman (governor) since the creation of independent regional governments following the 1989 Velvet Revolution, Bubeníček reiterated his support for repealing the limits:"The reason is the maintenance of hundreds of jobs".

 Other important energy policy stakeholders are also in favour of breaching the mining limits.
 The head of the Energy Regulatory Office, Alena Vitásková, for example, supports mining past the current limits in order to lower energy prices for consumers.
 "If the coal limits are breached, heating from coal will be the cheapest for customers, that’s obvious.
 I’m in favour of breaching the limits – that way we’ll get an energy source cheaper than gas and renewable sources.”